rocklinda/CatchGenerateFileChallenge/readme.md

 ## Lessons Learned

 It's been a while since I write code in Symfony so I need extra time to come across read the documentation and some youtube tutorials.
 The biggest challenge was to write unit testing, I still need to improve my code especially to mock results.
-In this code, I pas the result directly to the real one instead use the mock result
+In this code, I passed the result directly to the real one instead use the mock result.
 ## What Need to be Improved

 There some area that need to improve in this project

 - Create Event Listeners to send an email asynchronously
-- Using mock reslut in unit test
+- Using mock result in unit test
 - Covering all test cases including service and utility